-The Problem Properties Unit is housed in the Inspections Division and is charged with identifying the City’s worst properties and developing an action plan to resolve them.
-The Unit includes staff from various City departments that work together to reduce the number and severity of problem properties in Minneapolis.
+The Problem Properties Unit is housed in the Housing Inspections Services division of Regulatory Services and is charged with identifying the City’s worst properties and developing an action plan to resolve their issues.
+PPU includes staff from various City departments that work together to reduce the number and severity of problem properties in Minneapolis.

-In addition, the Unit tracks and manages the boarded/vacant and condemned housing in the City of Minneapolis.
-The primary tool used by the Unit is the Vacant Building Registration Program.
-The Unit also reviews condemned properties to determine which properties can be declared a Nuisance, under Minneapolis Code of Ordinances, and demolished.
-Properties that are identified for demolition are sent a Director’s Order to Raze.
-Owners are given 21 days to appeal the order or 30 days to comply.
+In addition, PPU tracks and manages boarded, vacant, and condemned housing in the City of Minneapolis using the Vacant Building Registration Program.
+PPU also reviews condemned properties to determine which properties can be declared a nuisance and demolished under the Minneapolis Code of Ordinances.
+Properties identified for demolition are sent a Director’s Order to Raze and the owners are given 21 days to appeal the order or 30 days to comply.

 For more information on the Problem Properties Unit, please call (612) 673-2233.

 City Ordinances Related to Boarded, Vacant, and Condemned Properties

 The City has several programs and ordinances that address the issue of vacant, boarded, and condemned properties.
 They include: